Canberra Private Hospital

 Infection prevention & control

-Canberra Private Hospital follows strict infection control procedures, and staff take every precaution to prevent infections.
+Canberra Private Hospital follows strict infection control procedures.
+Our staff take every precaution to prevent infections and our antibiotic usage is monitored against best practice.
 As most patients are discharged the same day, we try to get feedback from your specialist or GP if any infections occur.
 We encourage you to contact us directly if you have any concerns regarding this.

 Canberra Private Hospital employs a variety of strategies to prevent infections.
 These include: